-14.2.2 Launching VSCode with the Holoscan SDK
+18.2.2 Launching VSCode with the Holoscan SDK

-- Local Development: Use the ./run vscode command to launch Visual Studio Code in a development container. - Remote Development: For attaching to an existing dev container from a remote machine, use ./run vscode_remote.
+- Local Development: Use the ./run vscode command to launch Visual Studio Code in a development container (-j <# of workers> or --parallel <# of workers> can be used to specify the number of parallel jobs to run during the build process).
+For more information, refer to the instructions from ./run vscode -h. - Remote Development: For attaching to an existing dev container from a remote machine, use ./run vscode_remote.
 Additional instructions can be accessed via ./run vscode_remote -h.